 We may use your information to:

-ensure that content from our site is presented in the most effective manner for you and for your computer.
+Ensure that content from our site is presented in the most effective manner for you and for your computer.

-notify you about changes to our service.
+Notify you if necessary about changes to our service or your order.

 We take your privacy very seriously, and will take all reasonable steps to protect your personal data, but please be aware that any data which you send to our site is sent at your own risk.